ThibsG/filigram-rs/README.md

 If a file is excluded from watermarking, it is simply copied to destination without any change.

 Watermarking process:
-- watermark text is customizable
+- watermark text (customizable) is applied
 - image is resized to a fixed size of 500x500
-- process is multithreaded using `rayon` crate.
+- process is multithreaded using `rayon` crate
+- recopy source image Exif metadata and ICC profile to output image

 ## Compatibility